cosmos/cosmos-sdk/docs/core/proto-docs.md

 <a name="cosmos.upgrade.v1beta1.ModuleVersion"></a>

 ### ModuleVersion
-ModuleConsensusVersion specifies a module and its consensus version.
+ModuleVersion specifies a module and its consensus version.

 | Field | Type | Label | Description |